VikramRadhakrishnan/RoboND-Kinematics-Project/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 The code that I implemented was based on the calculations I showed above, and heavily inspired by the project walkthrough.
 The one change I made was to use the transpose of R0_3 instead of the inverse, because based on discussions in the Slack forum, I learned that this resulted in better performance by the robot.
 To improve this project further, I would start by making more precise calculations with higher decimal point accuracy.
+I would also make use of [Lambdify](http://docs.sympy.org/latest/modules/utilities/lambdify.html) to try and speed up the performance, rather than using subs and evalf.
-A screenshot of the completed pick and place operation using the IK_server.py code is attached below:
+A screenshot of the completed pick and place operation using the IK_server.py code is attached below.
+As can be seen, the pick and place operation succeeds at least 8 times out of 10:
 ![alt text][image17]